 Entity IDs and computing k-anonymity

-An important option that Cloud DLP includes when calculating k-anonymity is the optional entity identifier (ID).
+An important option that Sensitive Data Protection includes when calculating k-anonymity is the optional entity identifier (ID).
 An entity ID enables you to more accurately determine k-anonymity in the common scenario wherein several rows of your dataset correspond to the same user.
 Otherwise, if every row, regardless of user, is counted separately, the total user count used for calculating the dataset's k-anonymity value is made artificially high.
 This makes computed k-anonymity values inaccurate.

 Consider the following simple set of data: